Green Lab Certification

 As part of this, all our lab members completed the My Green Lab ambassador training.
 The entire lab was upgraded to energy efficient LED lighting.
 Our heating baths were placed on outlet timers to power down automatically overnight and water was replaced with metallic thermal conductivity beads.
 We labelled our equipment, fume hood, and biosafety cabinets with reminders to switch off after use.
 Water saving low flow aerators were installed on laboratory taps.
 We set up recycling for hard plastic, soft plastic, expanded polystyrene (Styrofoam), and Ion Torrent sequencing chips.
 We replaced one of our old laboratory freezers with an energy saving freezer that makes use of a natural refrigerant.
 We worked on eliminating single-use plastics, switched to using alcohol-free cell freezing devices, and implemented Green Chemistry principles where possible.

-– Full LED lighting upgrade
+– Full LED lighting upgrade to lights in lab

 – Outlet timers to power down pieces of equipment overnight (e.g. heating baths)